davebenson/doom4-walkthrough/README.md

 * 2 Mancubi
 * 4 Spectres

-There's quite a bit of ammo around, and Elite Guard #2.
+There's quite a bit of ammo around, and ELITE GUARD 11.2.

 ## Mission 11: Fight: Last Non-Boss Fight
 Exiting, 2 Cacodaemons will immediately stalk you:  kill them with the rocket launcher: there's ammo around.